umikoio/sukusho/README.md

 Once the installation script has completed, you should see `Sukusho v0.x.x successfully installed`.
 From there, just head over to the `/Applications` directory and run Sukusho!

-Now that the project has a matured a bit, here's a screenshot taken by Sukusho:
+Here's a screenshot taken by Sukusho:

 <img src="assets/SukushoScreenshotExample.jpg" >